Mental Health Problem Symptoms, Causes and Effects

 It is possible to overdose on medication in an effort to get the same effects as initially received, and this is more common when users are dependent on medications.
 Some signs of overdose can include seizure, coma, slowed heartbeat, or extreme paranoia.
 If these signs are present, immediately call 911 or your local Poison Control Center and have the prescription on hand if possible.

 Depression and Mental Health

 Depression often coexists with other mental disorders, or certain disorders may have caused depression in the first place.
 For example, 40 percent of people with post-traumatic stress disorder also have depression.

 Dual Diagnosis: Addiction and Mental Health Disorders

 In drug rehab facilities, counselors are usually trained to identify dual diagnosis issues.
 This is because addiction is itself a type of mental health disorder, or the addiction can be the symptom of some other disorder.
 People may, for instance, turn to recreational drugs to combat depression or to help stabilize mood swings associated with bipolar disorder.

 Getting Help for a Mental Health Issue

 It’s important that you or your loved one should seek help to treat mental health issue.
 First, a physical checkup can rule out physical illnesses.
 An appointment with a mental health professional will usually include an interview and subsequent evaluation to determine the most obvious symptoms and to ascertain the type and severity of mental disorder.
 In certain cases, an intervention may be required from family and friends.
-If you or someone you know needs help, call us at 1-888-997-3147 to get more information on treatment.
+If you or someone you know needs help, call us at to get more information on treatment.
 Take the first step to better mental health by taking a mental health test.